aredn/documentation/arednGettingStarted/installing_firmware.rst

     scp <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin

-  If you see the error “Unable to negotiate” please try the following:
+  If you see the error “Unable to negotiate” it means that the program you are using on your computer does not support the default security key type being used on the device.
+You can try the following:

   ::

-    scp -oHostKeyAlgorithms=+ssh-rsa <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin
+    scp -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedAlgorithms=+ssh-rsa <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin

-  If you see an error “sftp-server: not found” please try the following:
+  If you see an error “sftp-server: not found” you can try the following:

   ::

-    scp -O -oHostKeyAlgorithms=+ssh-rsa <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin
+    scp -O -oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedAlgorithms=+ssh-rsa <aredn-image-factory.bin> admin@192.168.1.20:/tmp/factory.bin

   Once this is successful, the AREDN |trade| firmware will be in ``/tmp`` on the device waiting to be installed.